sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : QEMU guest agent
+Short desc    : QEMU guest agent
 URL          : http://www.qemu.org/
-Лицензия     : GPLv2 and BSD and MIT and CC-BY
+License      : GPLv2 and BSD and MIT and CC-BY
-Описание     : This package provides an agent to run inside guests, which communicates
+Descript     : This package provides an agent to run inside guests, which communicates
              : with the host over a virtio-serial channel named "org.qemu.guest_agent.0"
              :
              : This package does not need to be installed on the host OS.